Home » Mechanical Engineering » Belt Drives: Types, Slip & Creep, V-belts, Advantages & Disadvantages

 10. Therefore the power transmitted by v-belts is more than flat belts.

-11. The centre line may be horizontal, vertical or inclined.
+11. The center line may be horizontal, vertical, or inclined.

 Selection of Belt Drive